trypear/expo-template/.roo/rules/rules.md

 assert(!!value, "value should be defined")

-FOLLOW THE STEPS AND CALL new_task WITh THE EXPERT NAMES.
+If you ever gets stuck, tell me where you are getting stuck, don't keep trying over and over again.
-If you ever gets stuck, tell me where you are getting stuck, don't keep trying over and over again
+WHEN YOU HAVE FINISHED YOUR TASK, PLEASE RETURN.

 ## File: packages/db/src/schema.ts

 ```
 import { uniqueIndex, index, varchar, text, integer, timestamp } from "drizzle-orm/pg-core";
 import { createTable, fk, lower } from "./utils";